danielpmorton/pyastrobee/readme.md

 ## Status
 ### TODOs:
+- [ ] Get demo script started for Rika
+- [ ] Finish cleanup of Astrobee() code
+  - [ ] Figure out timesteps, tolerances, step parameters
+  - [ ] Figure out if the while loops shuold be moved somewhere else
+  - [ ] Clear out a bunch of the random TODOs
+- [ ] Delete the constraint_test file, but only after messing around with some of the other parameters they used
+  - [ ] Additional parameters in createConstraint, changeConstraint (maxForce?)
+  - [ ] setRealTimeSimulation()?
 - [ ] Quaternion test cases (functions + class)
-- [ ] Integrate new pose and transformation code into astrobee class
 - [ ] Get a softbody anchor working between the astrobee gripper and the bag
-- [ ] Simple motion/trajectory planning
 - [ ] Look into some of the other modules in pytransform3d like urdf, camera, ...
 - [ ] Start with a simple trajectory and motion with the astrobee in pybullet
-  - [ ] Then see if we can use the RPBI to plan the path in ROS, then communicate the constraint info back to pybullet
+- [ ] See if we can use the RPBI to plan the path in ROS, then communicate the constraint info back to pybullet
 - [ ] Add threading once commands get too complicated
 - [ ] Test out soft contact forces in an old build of Bullet (or old pybullet version in new pyenv)
   - [ ] https://github.com/bulletphysics/bullet3/issues/4406